Strauss Don Juan – Violin I Part

 Title: Don Juan

 Composer: Richard Strauss

 Edited By: Jorja Fleezanis

-The first violin part for Don Juan, Op.
-20, by Richard Strauss, has been edited by Jorja Fleezanis, former concertmaster of the Minnesota Orchestra.
+The first violin part for Strauss' Don Juan, Op.
+20 has been edited by Jorja Fleezanis, concertmaster of the Minnesota Orchestra from 1989 to 2009 and (when appointed) the second woman in the U.S. to hold the title of concertmaster in a major orchestra.
 Fleezanis' bowings, fingerings and other editorial markings have been added throughout the score.
-Be sure to check out Fleezanis' extensive interview with Ovation Press String Visions.
-An excerpt from the interview follows:

 Please note: This score is only available for purchase by customers located in the USA and Canada.